Make-School-Courses/FEW-1.1-Web-Foundations/01-Semantic-HTML/README.md

 - Start working on the [tutorial](https://www.makeschool.com/academy/track/we-sell-shoes)
   - You can also view the tutorial [here](https://github.com/MakeSchool-Tutorials/We-Sell-Shoes)
-  - Challenge: While working on tutorial look closely at the HTML.
+  - **Challenge**: While working on the tutorial look closely at the HTML.
 Ask yourself about the semantic quality of the HTML.
-Look for places where this could improved.
+Look for places where this could improve.
 This will involve:
     - Replacing tags with more descriptive tags
     - Adding tags to add context to content
 - Complete reading
   - https://css-tricks.com/what-beautiful-html-code-looks-like/
   - https://developer.mozilla.org/en-US/docs/Web/HTML
   Explore the tag list [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
   Look for tags that best describe the content in the examples.
 Be sure to read the description for the tags you are using to get an idea for how the tag is meant to be used.
   - Have another student review your
-    - Take notes and incorportate any suggestions
+    - Take notes and incorporate any suggestions
 - Review the work of another student
   - Look at the work closely and offer your best suggestions for improvement